AdaCore/learn/intro_to_ada.rst

           T.Start; --  Calling T's entry multiple times end loop;

-       abort T; --  Aborting T in order to exit loop end Show_Rendezvous_Loop;
+    end Show_Rendezvous_Loop;

-In this example, the task body implements an infinite loop that accepts the ``Start`` entry point.
+In this example, the task body implements an infinite loop that accepts calls to the ``Start`` entry.
 We can make the following observations:

 - In this case, an :ada:`accept E do ... end` block is used, where a counter is incremented.